 Scott Myers, Chairman and Chief Executive Officer

 Scott Myers has served as our President and Chairman and Chief Executive Officer since June 2018 and September 2018 respectively.
-Prior to joining Rainier Therapeutics Scott Myers has more than 20 years of biopharmaceutical industry experience in product commercialization and corporate transactions.
-He was most recently CEO, President and a Director of Seattle-based Cascadian Therapeutics, a publicly-traded oncology company, until it was acquired by Seattle Genetics in March of 2018.
-Prior to Cascadian, he was CEO of Aerocrine AB, a medical device company based in Stockholm, Sweden, and Morrisville, NC, until it was acquired by Circassia, PLC in 2015.
+Prior to joining Rainier Therapeutics Scott Myers has more than 20 years of biopharmaceutical industry experience in product development, commercialization and corporate transactions.
+He was most recently CEO, President and a Director of Seattle-based Cascadian Therapeutics (CASC), an oncology company, until it was acquired by Seattle Genetics in March of 2018.
+Prior to Cascadian, he was CEO of Aerocrine AB (AERO), a medical device company based in Stockholm, Sweden, and Morrisville, NC, until it was acquired by Circassia, PLC in 2015.
 Prior to Aerocrine, Scott held senior commercial operations, general management and information management positions for UCB SA, a Belgium based biopharmaceutical company, and Johnson & Johnson.
 From 2012-2014, Scott was an independent director of Orexo, AB (OREX), a Swedish CNS company.
 Currently, Scott is an Independent Director and member of the Audit Committee for Harpoon Therapeutics (HARP), a publicly traded Oncology Company focusing on innovative T Cell engaging platforms.
 Scott is also an Independent Director and member of the Nomination and Governance committee of SelectaBio (SELB), SelectaBio has developed the ImmTOR platform focused on the treatment of Gout and other novel therapies for immune system diseases.
 Scott earned his BA in biology from Northwestern University and his MBA from The University of Chicago Booth School of Business.